Clara-liu/qta_webpage/README.md

 ## [A demo webpage for a critically damped nth order system for f0 modelling](http://www.homepages.ucl.ac.uk/~uclyyix/qTA/)
-This is a webpage that shows the f0 trajectories generated from a critically damped linear system with varying orders(*currently only the 2nd and 3rd order are available*).
+This is a webpage that shows the f0 trajectories generated from a critically damped linear system with varying orders.
 Plots generated on the webpage are free for downloads.

-For 2nd order demo, input 2 to the order field.
-Any other number input to the order field will use the 3rd order system for now.
+The code can model F0 with any order system but the webpage has limited the number to 10 since higher orders might be too taxing on the user's computing power.
 #### Equation for target approximation [(Xu & Prom-on, 2019)](https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02469/full):
 The linear system